All About Air Conditioners for Offices

 There are a number of factors that need to be taken into consideration when installing air conditioners in an office.
 It’s vital to design a solution that ensures that an even air flow is achieved in every room.
 Less experienced installers often do not fully consider the shape and layout of the office to be cooled, resulting in some parts of the workspace receiving a much heavier air flow than others.
-It is not uncommon to find that half an office is too cold while the other half is too hot with a poorly designed system, this can cause many ‘office temperature disagreements’ (OTDs).
+It is not uncommon to find that half an office is too cold while the other half is too hot with a poorly designed system, which can cause many ‘office temperature disagreements’ (OTDs).

 Our expert surveyors know that all offices are different, and we always ensure that we design and install the system to suit your exact requirements, guaranteeing that all workers and visitors feel comfortable.

 Single-split air conditioners have one internal cooling unit and one external condenser box.
-These are the most basic and common systems installed.
-They are ideal for cooling one single room and are usually the most cost-effective option.
+They are the most basic and common systems installed.
+They are ideal for cooling a single room and are usually the most cost-effective option.
+They are also used in situations where multiple air conditioners need to be controlled individually (e.g., heating an office in winter whilst still requiring cooling in a server room).

 A Multi-Split System uses multiple indoor cooling units (the amount is dependent on power requirements and the chosen brand) and one outdoor condenser box.